About Me

 Paul Kersey kept on having more people to kill, destroying some drug dealers in one film just allowing another person to step in (a somewhat ironic reminder).
 Horror films remind us that certain things, including evil forces, never truly go away.
 Thus, the need of constant sequels.
 Any move to improve things will not lead to true completion either.
 But, some approaches are better than others there.

 Those who support pacifism can still read about war.
-A few might think it a bad idea to even have stories about war, which seem to glorify it.
+A few might think it a bad idea to even have war stories, which seem to glorify it.
 That's true on some level.
-There are also some who see many of these films as having some hidden depths.
+Some see many of these films as having some hidden depths.
 A film like Peppermint with a female lead is going to appealing to some as a sort of feminist message.
 Again, some of these films have more to say about some things, like this one wanted to include the issue of how social media factors in.

 My Future Representative Acts Like An Asshole